SilasA/foobar2k-visualizer/README.md

 # foobar2k-visualizer
 A foobar2000/Winamap spectrum visualizer for CIS 367.
 All graphics are done using OpenGL and libpng.
-This plugin is completely compatible with Winamp or any Winamp emulators such as Shpeck although it can be a bit buggy.
+This plugin is completely compatible with Winamp or any Winamp emulators such as Shpeck although it can be a bit buggy on the later.

 ## How to use
 You can check the releases page to download visualizer.zip.
 If you intent to use foobar2000, make sure to install Shpeck found [here](https://www.foobar2000.org/components/view/foo_vis_shpeck).
 More foobar2000 installation instructions can be found [here](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:How_to_install_a_component).